-The Minister for Finance approved the updated CPRs.
+The Minister for Finance and the Public Service approved the updated CPRs.

 The Department of Finance consulted with the Department of Foreign Affairs and Trade and the Attorney-General's Department in relation to international obligations incorporated in the CPRs.
-All entities subject to the CPRs were consulted on the key change to prequalified tender and the removal of one condition for limited tender.
+All entities subject to the CPRs were consulted on the changes.